dss-ialh/displaying-health-data/documentation/products/beasley/beasley-pipeline-and-dashboards.md

 1. Lessons learned
     1. Writing the scribes is really difficult, particularly for these monitoring scenarios.
 That's another 20 minute talk.
     1. This particular group of nurses preferred a top-down entry into their data.
 Most scientists prefer bottom-up.
 Here are some examples of how we changed our presentation.
-    1. Hovering text provides an alternative entiy into understanding the graph
+    1. Hovering text provides an alternative entry into understanding the graph.
+Showing a textual representation of the coordinates wasn't helpful for some.
+The hover text were complete sentences, like "For Tulsa county in 2004, the average cognitive score was 5.5" in spaghetti plots and "" in histograms.
+    1. Monthly meetings are not frequent enough at the beginning.